jordandeklerk/moderndid/docs/source/api/index.rst

 =============

-This reference manual details functions, modules, and objects included in pyDiD, describing what they are and what they do.
+This reference manual details functions, modules, and objects included in didpy, describing what they are and what they do.
-For learning how to use pyDiD, see the :doc:`../tutorial/index`.
+For learning how to use didpy, see the :doc:`../tutorial/index`.

 .. _api-overview:

 Python API
 ==========

-pyDiD adheres to the following naming convention:
+didpy adheres to the following naming convention:

 * Public modules and functions should have an all lowercase name, potentially with underscores separating words.